AlenDavid/AlenDavid/README.md

 ## What do I do?

-- 🔭  Current Side-Project(s): ChallengeWare.
+- 🔭  Current Side-Project(s): None.
-- 🌱  I’m currently reading books about Software Architecture and Machine Learning.
+- 🌱  I’m currently reading books about Software Architecture.
 - 👯  I’m looking to collaborate on Open Source projects!
 - 💬  Ask me about anything!
 I'll love to help you!
 - 📫  How to reach me: twitter.com/davidalen_